As Miria was running alongside the main, completely empty road, Umbra’s voice echoed in everyone’s heads.

 All three types fought against each other, without consideration for anyone besides their own kind.
-There clearly were no alliances in this ‘war’.
+Clearly, no alliances existed in this war.

-The moment the word war appeared in Ast’s mind, he instantly recalled reading about such occurrences when he was studying dungeons.
+The moment the word war appeared in Ast’s mind, he instantly recalled reading about such occurrences when he had been studying dungeons.
 He stopped looking through Umbra’s eyes and asked him to return.

 “Miria, stop for now.
 We shouldn’t get any closer,” he ordered shortly after regaining his full capabilities.

-She stopped, letting the duo riding on her back jump off, and morphed into her humanoid form.
+She slowly came to a halt, letting the duo riding on her back jump off, and morphed into her humanoid form.